Cape Town: Hiking and trails

-Sport and recreation
+Sport

-Cape Town's most popular sports by participation are cricket, association football, swimming, and rugby union.
+Cape Town's most popular sports by participation are cricket, soccer, swimming, and rugby.
 In rugby union, Cape Town is the home of the Western Province side, who play at Cape Town Stadium and compete in the Currie Cup.

 In addition, Western Province players (along with some from Wellington's Boland Cavaliers) comprise the Stormers in the United Rugby Championship competition.
 Cape Town has also been a host city for both the 1995 Rugby World Cup and 2010 FIFA World Cup, and annually hosts the Africa leg of the World Rugby 7s.
-It will also be host to the 2023 Netball World Cup.
+It has hosted the 2023 Netball World Cup.

-Association football, which is also known as soccer in South Africa, is also popular.
-Two clubs from Cape Town play in the Premier Soccer League (PSL), South Africa's premier league.
-These teams are Ajax Cape Town, which formed as a result of the 1999 amalgamation of the Seven Stars and the Cape Town Spurs and resurrected Cape Town City F.C.
-Cape Town was also the location of several of the matches of the FIFA 2010 World Cup including a semi-final, held in South Africa.
+Association football, which is mostly known as soccer in South Africa, is also popular.
+Cape Town City played in the top tier Premiership until their relegation at the end of the 2024–25 season.
+A second major club, Cape Town Spurs, were relegated from the second tier National First Division at the end of the 2024–25 season.

+Cape Town also hosted several the matches in the 2010 FIFA World Cup including a semi-final, held in South Africa.
 The Mother City built a new 70,000-seat stadium (Cape Town Stadium) in the Green Point area.

 In cricket, the Cape Cobras represent Cape Town at the Newlands Cricket Ground.
 The team is the result of an amalgamation of the Western Province Cricket and Boland Cricket teams.
 They take part in the Supersport and Standard Bank Cup Series.
 The Newlands Cricket Ground regularly hosts international matches.

 Cape Town has had Olympic aspirations.
 For example, in 1996, Cape Town was one of the five candidate cities shortlisted by the IOC to launch official candidatures to host the 2004 Summer Olympics.
 Although the Games ultimately went to Athens, Cape Town came in third place.

 There has been some speculation that Cape Town was seeking the South African Olympic Committee's nomination to be South Africa's bid city for the 2020 Summer Olympic Games.
 That was quashed when the International Olympic Committee awarded the 2020 Games to Tokyo.